-Dr. William Crowley is the David K. Podolsky Professor of Medicine at Harvard Medical School, the former Chief of the Reproductive Endocrine Unit of the Department of Medicine at Mass.
+Dr. William Crowley is the incumbent of the Daniel K. Podolsky Professorship of Medicine at Harvard Medical School and the founding and emeritus Chief of the Reproductive Endocrine Unit in the Department of Medicine at Mass.
 General Hospital.
 He is an Adjunct Faculty member of the Broad Institute’s Medical Population Genetics Program and has served as the Director/Principle Investigator of the NIH-funded Harvard-wide Reproductive Endocrine Sciences Translational Research Center for the past 27 years.
-He was also the founding Director of Clinical Research at the Massachusetts General Hospital from 1996-2014 and has had 42 consecutive years of competitive funding from the National Institutes of Health.
+He was also the founding Director of Clinical Research at the Mass.
+General Hospital from 1996-2014 and has had 42 consecutive years of competitive funding from the National Institutes of Health.

 Professor Crowley’s scientific program for the past 40+ years has focused on:

 1) Improving our understanding of the normal physiology of the neuroendocrine control of human reproduction;